RebelTechnology/OpenWareLab/README.md

 -->
 ## About

 This is a repository of OWL (OpenWareLaboratory) documentation.
 OWL is an open source, open hardware embedded audio platform.
-It includes the [OpenWare](https://github.com/pingdynasty/OpenWare) firmware codebase which runs on several hardware products, including OWL Pedal, OWL Modular, Alchemist, Wizard, Magus, BioSignals, Noctua and OWL Rack.
+It includes the [OpenWare](https://github.com/pingdynasty/OpenWare) firmware codebase which runs on several hardware products, including OWL Pedal, OWL Modular, Alchemist, Wizard, Magus, Witch, Lich, BioSignals, Noctua and OWL Rack.

 The OWL platform is actively developed by [Rebel Technology](https://www.rebeltech.org).